froukje/datamapu/content/posts/classical_ml/pca.md

 ## Introduction

 Principal Component Analysis (PCA) is an unsupervised Machine Learning algorithm used for dimensionality reduction.
-In Data Science and Machine Learning, large datasets with numerous features are often analyzed.
+In Data Science and Machine Learning, often large datasets with numerous features are often analyzed.
 PCA simplifies these complex datasets by retaining their essential information while reducing their dimensionality.
 It transforms a large set of correlated variables into a smaller set of uncorrelated variables known as *principal components*.
-These principal components capture the maximum variance in the data, making it easier to identify patterns, reduce noise, and enhance the efficiency of Machine Learning models.
+These principal components capture the maximum variance in the data.
+They are ordered in decreasing order of explaining variance.
+This makes it easier to identify patterns, reduce noise, and enhance the efficiency of Machine Learning models.

 ## Why Use PCA?